 The D-backs thought they were getting a great pitcher in the deal, but they didn't know they were getting a team lifer.
 Ray's mom tweeted out a photo of her son from way back in Little League ... when he was also a D-backs pitcher, wearing his Little League D-backs uniform.
 (Bertha - mlb.com - 3/1/15)

 In 2017, Ray was chosen to represent the Diamondbacks in his first MLB All-Star game.

-July 13, 2017: Ray found himself looking around the National League clubhouse at the All-Star Game and just taking it all in.
+July 13, 2017: Ray found himself looking around the NL clubhouse at the All-Star Game and just taking it all in.

-July 28, 2017: Ray was back resting at the team hotel after taking a line drive off the left side of his head in the second inning of the D-backs' 1-0 loss.
-Cardinals first baseman Luke Voit hit a ball 108.1 mph that hit Ray flush in the head and careened into foul ground by third base, where Daniel Descalso made a diving play on it for the out.
+July 28, 2017: Ray was back resting at the team hotel after taking a line drive off the left side of his head.
+Cardinals first baseman Luke Voit hit a ball 108 mph that hit Ray flush in the head and careened into foul ground by third base, where Daniel Descalso made a diving play on it for the out.

 Ray immediately dropped to the ground holding his head as D-backs medical personnel tended to him.
 Arizona infielders and Voit surrounded the mound and took a knee.
 Trainers held a towel to the side of Ray's head where there was blood.

 "It happened so fast," Descalso said.
 "I knew the ball hit Robbie somewhere and popped up in the air, and I just went after it, caught it and then tried to go check on him as fast as I could.
 Everything happened so fast, I didn't realize it hit him in the head."